Enroll Now for Summer

 Making the Difference - Includes internships and employment within the government and resources outlining the nature of public service careers and the benefits they provide.

-Red, White and Blue Jobs (PDF file) - Federal Careers for Liberal Arts Majors
+Red, White and Blue Jobs - Federal Careers in higher education and the Private Sector.

 Students.gov - Website with centralized information regarding the federal government's student related opportunities including internship and fellowship information, armed forces information, and volunteer opportunities.